dpukhkaiev/BRISE2/main-node/Resources/README.md

 Process of finding (near)optimal configuration of target system should be described in 4 general topics (top-level-keys in json file) of the configuration file.
 All other configurations are nested to these as key-value entities.

-Possible values of configurations should be provided in separate json file.
+Possible values of configurations for your system should be provided in separate json file.

+**All specified here configurations are required.**

 - `DomainDescription` - describes what configurations the target system uses.
 Value - `dictionary` with following key-value pairs.
     - `FeatureNames` - `list of strings`.
 The names of configurations.